Faiz0developer/Tech-News/README.md

 Normal tech news website which provides the different technology related news.

-Reactjs, javascript framework, is used for this app.
+Language use: I use Reactjs for this app.